 Mum told a very good story about the early days when Michael was attending kindergarten and she was teaching part time at St Mary’s.
 Elva Thomas had gone to pick Michael up from the kindergarten as usual, but he was not there.
 Apparently, he had confidently told the kindergarten teacher that he was walking home today.
 Elva phoned St Mary’s School and got a message through to the head mistress Miss Bruce who then told Dora.
 Miss Bruce took over the class and Dora set off to find Michael.
 She frantically searched everywhere for an hour and must have been at her wits end.
 She eventually found him wondering along the main road close to home.
 He was only 4 years old but he had walked about 3 miles (5km).
 She always remembers the sense of relief but also his reaction when he just smiled at her and said “I thought you were losted”.

 Mum started off as a teaching assistant at St Mary’s, just working part time.
-She made the effort to read lots of the textbooks concentrating on science, in particular biology, and after a while she was allowed to teach her own class.
+She made the effort to read all her textbooks concentrating on science, in particular biology, and after a while she was allowed to teach her own class.
 I remember going once and sitting in her biology class.
 I think I might have been recovering from an illness or something like that.
 The lesson was fascinating as she dissected a dead possum.
 Its guts went everywhere, especially the long intestine which she pulled out and the girls measured the full length of it.
 I don’t remember how long this intestine was but it was very long.
 It was really fascinating to see how much stuff was inside that dead possum.

 Mum’s salary was not high, but it was enough to live on, so that was great.
 Possibly the best thing about St Mary’s was that it gave her a new social life and one that was very different to what she had experienced previously.
 Almost all the teachers were women and they had all been through university.
 They were bright and generally very friendly and very sociable.
 She had a lot of respect for them and over time they developed a lot of respect for her.